Creep in reactive colloidal gels: a nanomechanical study of cement hydrates: Results

-Figure~\ref{fig1} shows the results of the two phases with the lowest mechanical properties as identified by this method, which can be classified as LD- and HD-C-S-H \cite{Sorelli:2008,Vandamme:2009}.
-The composition of the samples is dominated by these two phases [Fig.~\ref{fig1}(d)], making up for more than 75\% of the hydration products.
-The volume fraction of LD-C-S-H increases with the degree of hydration $\xi_{\rm NMR}$, especially for $\xi_{\rm NMR} \gtrsim 0.6$, whereas the content of HD-C-S-H remains constant at a volume fraction of about 35\% over the entire range $0.2\lesssim \xi_{\rm NMR} \lesssim 1$.
-Remarkably, both LD- and HD-C-S-H show increasing values of $H$, $M$ and $C$ for increasing degree of hydration $\xi_{\rm NMR}$.
-Note that these results are robust, whether the phase determination is obtained by clustering the results solely based on the mechanical properties ($H$, $M$ and $C$) or by additionally taking into account the chemical (elemental) composition in Ca, Si and Al determined at the location of the indents by Wave Dispersion Spectroscopy [see half-filled symbol in Fig.~\ref{fig1}(a)--(d)]. \\
+Figure~\ref{fig1} shows an overview of the entirety of the mechanical results for the two phases with the lowest mechanical properties as identified by the Gaussian Mixture algorithm.
+Following the reasoning outlined with Fig.~\ref{fig1a}, these two phases can be classified as LD- and HD-C-S-H, and their mechanical properties are in agreement with that of the literature \cite{Sorelli:2008,Vandamme:2009}.
+The composition of the samples is dominated by these two phases [Fig.~\ref{fig1}(d)], making up for more than 75\% of the hydration products, with the individual contents, however, being subject to increased scatter.
+The volume fraction of LD-C-S-H increases with the degree of hydration $\xi_{\rm NMR}$, especially for $\xi_{\rm NMR} \gtrsim 0.5$, whereas the content of HD-C-S-H remains constant at a volume fraction of about 35\% over the entire range $0.2\lesssim \xi_{\rm NMR} \lesssim 1$.
+Remarkably, both LD- and HD-C-S-H show increasing values of $H$, $M$ and $C$ for increasing degree of hydration $\xi_{\rm NMR}$ [Fig.~\ref{fig1}(a)-(c)].
+Note that these results are robust, whether the phase determination is obtained by clustering the results solely based on the mechanical properties ($H$, $M$, and $C$) or by additionally taking into account the chemical (elemental) composition in Ca, Si, and Al determined at the location of the indents by Wave Dispersion Spectroscopy [see half-filled symbols in Fig.~\ref{fig1}(a)--(d)].
+See also Appendix C for more details.